MeDefNot/Slide-the-Key-Game/README.md

 * You can move vertical elements only vertically
 * Elements cannot overlap
 * Elements cannot go outside grid
-* You win if you can successfully slide the key across.
-(Didn't code the win message yet.
-But give yourself a pat if you can 🙃)
 <pre>
   Start playing.
 Give your moves in the format: Element direction(R/L/U/D) For example: A D